5 nights starting from

 Day 2: Erfurt, Haus am Horn and Haus Hohn Pappelen, Weimar and the New Museum Weimar.

 This morning we head to Erfurt, the 1250-year old Thuringia capital, renowned for its immaculately preserved medieval city centre.
 Highlights include the cathedral which dates from 742, the church of St Severus and the Petersberg citadel offering an excellent view of the city marking the boundary of an area steeped in history.
 Additionally, the Kraemerbruecke Bridge, as the only covered bridge north of the Alps with its houses spanning the river Gera, and the Latin Quarter, a relic of glorious university days, are also worth seeing.
 The famous names associated with Erfurt include Goethe, Schiller, the Humboldt brothers and Martin Luther lived as a monk at the Augustinian Monastery.
-After time for lunch return to Weimar for a visit to the Haus am Horn, designed by Georg Muche, a painter and teacher at the Bauhaus, and the Haus Hohe Pappeln, built and inhabited by Bauhaus pioneer Henry van der Velde.
+After time for lunch (not included) we return to Weimar for a visit to the Haus am Horn, designed by Georg Muche, a painter and teacher at the Bauhaus, and the Haus Hohe Pappeln, built and inhabited by Bauhaus pioneer Henry van der Velde.
 Our final visit of the day is to the New Museum Weimar and its permanent exhibition on Van de Velde, Nietzsche and Modernism around 1900 featuring outstanding international works of Realism, Impressionism and Jugendstil.
 Evening at leisure in Weimar.

 Day 3: Full day in Weimar and transfer to Dessau.